andremfdev/challenge-orderSummary-001/README.md

 <hr>
 Project layout provided by the frontend through PNG image.
 All the grid detail was developed by me using metric tools in <a href="https://www.figma.com"><strong>FIGMA</strong></a> itself, as I don't have access to the original material.

-obs: To have access to the original layout in FIGMA, the front alteror has a paid subscription.
+obs: To have access to the original layout in FIGMA, the frontendmentor has a paid subscription.
 <br>
 <br>
 <br>